iTwenty/personal-website/content/posts/04-swift-collections/index.md

 There are a couple of things to be aware of while using Sequences -
 1. Sequence makes no guarantees about multiple iterations producing desired results.
 It is up to the implementing type to decide how to handle iterating over an sequence that has already been iterated over once.
 2. Sequence should provide it's iterator in O(1).
 It makes no other requirements about element access.
 So methods that traverse a sequence should be considered O(n) unless documented otherwise.

+Given an element, Sequence lets us move to next element.
+To be able to move to any element (no guarantees of the move being constant time though), we need Collection.

 ### Collection
 A sequence whose elements can be traversed multiple times, nondestructively, and accessed by an indexed subscript.
 When we use arrays, dictionaries or sets, we benefit from the operations that the Collection protocol declares and implements.
 In addition to the operations that collections inherit from the Sequence protocol, we gain access to methods that depend on accessing an element at a specific position in a collection.
 The minimum protocol definition for Collection looks like this -